gilesknap/IaC-at-home/nas/03-maas/README.md

 # see all the stuff you can now do!
 mass admin --help

+# For RPIs with slow disks it is worth increasing the deployment timeout value:
+maas admin maas set-config name=node_timeout value=200
 ```

 Assuming the machine you are on has the private key for one of your github